ak9886/Obsidian/ARM Processor.md

 - General purpose registers hold either data or an address.
 - Protected mode usually used when executing applications
 - The ARM Processor has 3 registers assigned to a particular task or special function: *r13, r14* and *r15*.
 They are frequently given different labels to differentiate them from the other registers
-- Shaded Regsiters usually identify the assigned applets
+- Shaded Registers usually identify the assigned applets
 ## Processor Modes